-Efficiency & Effectiveness (a) Benefits ^(b) Costs ^(b) Risk Acting/Not Acting ^(c) Development of the requested LDRZ be The requested LDRZ: The character of the area, when viewed from Uncertainty with respect to the future coordinated with the upgrade of infrastructure and services through the subdivision process. is adjacent to a major urban settlement where there is a focus for urban development; development of this strategically located piece of land if retained in RZ.

-Urban development under the LDRZ provisions 0 can integrate with existing public ensures protection of the environment.
-No rural infrastructure; amenity of ONL/ONFs are affected.
-0 has convenient access to public recreation facilities, reserves, open space and active transport networks.
+1.2.1.7 Gradi developinent maintaine tre produc int maintains the productive potential and som resource of raid land.
+Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) Development of the requested LDRZ be coordinated with the upgrade of infrastructure and services through the subdivision process.
+The character of the area, will change discretely.
+Uncertainty with respect to the future development of this strategically located piece of land if retained in RZ.
+Urban development under the LDRZ provisions ensures protection of the environment.
+No rural amenity of ONL/ONFs are affected. o can integrate with existing public